martins-jean/Real-time-data-processing-in-AWS/README.md

   * Value: us-east-1. <br>
   - Click run to start the application with the latest snapshot. <br> <br>
 3. Return to the Wind Turbine Data Simulator and under "Wind Speed Data Set" click start and review to ensure data is being generated. <br>
+4. Click on the AnomalyDetectionStream on the Kinesis page. <br>
+5. Under data viewer, choose the only shard available, the latest starting position, get records and then next records to review the data. <br>
+6. Start the "Wind Speed Anomaly Data Set"
 </details>

 <details>